lab-design/lab-design.github.io/_papers/TR-15-06/index.md

 ---
 key: TR-15-06
+permalink: /papers/TR-15-06/
+short_name: TR-15-06
 title: "Design, Semantics and Implementation of the Ptolemy Programming Language: A Language with Quantified Typed Events"
-permalink: /papers/TR-15-06/
 abstract: >
   Implicit invocation (II) and aspect-oriented (AO) languages provide software designers with related but distinct mechanisms and strategies for decomposing